VOlekh/reactnd-chirper-app/README.md

 When the user is at the /new route, the new tweet will not be attached to another tweet.
 When the user is at the tweet/:id route, the new tweet will be attached to the already-displayed tweet.
 Notice that the route already contains the parent tweet’s id.
 We can just pass the id from the route to the New Tweet Component whenever we’re creating a reply tweet.

 What happens when someone clicks “Submit” to add a new tweet?
 The New Tweet Component will need to communicate with our store.
 We communicate with the store by dispatching actions. dispatch is a method on the store.
 That means that the New Tweet Component needs to be connect()ed to Redux.
 Once a component is connected to the store, it will have dispatch on its props.

+* `add redux-thunk`
+* If you get the error TypeError: Cannot call a class as a function, check you haven't imported thunk from react-thunk rather than redux-thunk.
+* add router `npm add react-router-dom`